 This is why deliverability is critical.
 You want your email to be delivered to their inbox, and you want your customers to see, open, and click on your email.
 Both MailChimp and AWeber have good reputations with email providers such as Gmail.
 This means that both will deliver your emails.

-Some customers have complained about issues in deliverability, but MailChimp still boasts a deliverability rate well over 90%.
+Some customers have complained about issues in deliverability, but MailChimp still boasts a deliverability rate of well over 90%.

 Most would agree that AWeber has the best deliverability rate in the business; they even claim a 99% deliverability rate.